MirantisContainers/mke-docs/content/docs/concepts/architecture/architecture.md

 Mirantis Kubernetes Engine (MKE) 4 is an enterprise-grade, production-ready Kubernetes platform that is designed to be secure, scalable, and reliable.

-You deploy the software using an MKE configuration file.
+You can manage the entire MKE 4 cluster through the MKE configuration file.
 Refer to [Configuration and blueprints](configuration.md) for more information.

 ## Components